fobordo/School_District_Analysis/README.md

 As seen in the Original School Summary vs. New School Summary DataFrames above, the Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing metrics for Thomas High School changed after repeating the analysis, which we will analyze further in the next section.

-### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How replacing the ninth graders’ math and reading scores affected Thomas High School’s performance relative to the other schools

 Replacing the ninth graders' math and reading scores affected Thomas High School's performance relative to other schools because the following THS metrics had to be recalculated:
  * Total number of THS students metric used in calculating Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing (ninth-graders were not counted)